Break, Break, Break (film)

 Break, Break, Break is a 1914 American silent short film directed by Harry A. Pollard.
 A period drama written by Sydney Ayres, the film starred William Garwood and Louise Lester.

+Plot

 It was described by Moving Picture World shortly after its release:A pretty picture telling an idyillic love story; it should go very well; for, though it depends on sentiment rather than on thrilling dramatic suspense, it holds the attention strongly and is filled with the atmosphere of the good, old-time stories and poems.
 The costumes are of the mid-Victorian period in rural England.
 Many of its scenes are as charming as good pictures.
 The acting is also excellent quality.
 Vivian Rich is the heroine; Harry Von Meter, the hero, and Jack Richardson, the light villain.
 Much of the action is among the hay fields and then the seashore.